Skip to main content

 IOF/Exchange (3.5%).
 Applied to every foreign exchange transaction for offshore payments.
 IOF/Câmbio remains at 3.5% (Decreto 12.499/2025), sustained by STF in ADC 96.
 The tax reform does NOT extinguish IOF/Câmbio.
 Only PIS, COFINS, IPI (2027) and ICMS, ISS (2033) are extinguished.

 Bank spread (2% to 5%).
 Not a tax, but part of the cost.
-Banks apply spread to the remittance amount already inflated by all taxes.
-In practice, the spread is charged on taxes.
+Banks apply spread to the exchange rate on the amount remitted abroad.
+The spread does not apply to taxes withheld at source.
+It applies only to the amount that actually leaves the country.

-The result of this tangle: a R$ 5,316.24 software package reaches R$ 8,250.46 at the end of the process.
-An effective burden of 47.8%.
+The result of this tangle: a R$ 5,316.24 software package reaches the Brazilian company with a tax burden between 35% and 48%, depending on the tax regime, the municipal ISS rate, and CIDE applicability on enterprise SaaS contracted from abroad.
 For 80% of companies, with not a single cent of credit.
 The number is not a projection.
-It is the exact calculation with cascading gross-up: IRRF on the software value, CIDE on software plus IRRF, PIS/COFINS on software plus IRRF plus CIDE.
-The company pays tax on tax three times.
+It is the exact calculation with cascading gross-up.

 The ISS Lottery